lbryio/lbry.com/content/faq/Q1-17-CreditReport.md

 ### Operational Fund

--No activity this quarter
+No activity this quarter.

 We anticipate no usage of credits from this fund this quarter.

 ### Institutional Fund

-No activity this quarter
+No activity this quarter.

 We may run our first institutional pilot programs this quarter.
 Any outlays from this fund this quarter will be minimal and are likely to come with restrictions that prevent them from going to market.